 You can set the device language of the print server.
-The Print Server Homepage and the status information (e.g. the status page) are displayed in the device language.
+The Print Server Homepage and the status information are displayed in the device language.
 The print server supports the following languages:

 - English Spanish Japanese - German - Italian - Korean - French Portuguese Chinese (simplified/traditional)